tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 }
 ```

-Now we can't have our keys open, that's devops 101, so how can we hide them?
+Now we can't have our keys open—that's Devops 101, so how can we hide them?

 <!-- tabs:start -->
 ### **Variables**

 ### Variables

-Both Method would require us using variables and in terraform, we use the `var.name` method to access variables, denoted as such:
+Both methods would require us using variables, and in terraform, we use the `var.name` method to access variables, denoted as such:

 ```json
 provider "aws" {